Last updated on December 11th, 2023

 One of the most special things to do in Chiang Mai is to visit an ethical elephant sanctuary.
 There are a few options to choose from but the most important thing is you have to be ethical!
 That means no elephant rides are permitted.

-The sanctuary is located 1.5 hours out of downtown Chiang Mai and a free transfer is arranged at the cost of your visit.
+The sanctuary is located about 1 hour ride out of downtown Chiang Mai and a free transfer is arranged at the cost of your visit.
 You will have the chance to take them for a little walk, feed them bananas, and wash them.
 This visit will provide an experience you will never forget!

 Day 4 and Day 5: Side Trips from Chiang Mai